OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 SSH Transfer Mode
 --------------------------------------------------------------------------------

 In this case, the System Datastore is distributed among the Nodes.
 The **ssh** transfer driver uses the Nodes' local storage to place the images of running Virtual Machines.
-All the operations are then performed locally but images have to be copied always to the Nodes, which in turn can be a very resource demanding operation.
+All the operations are then performed locally but images have to always be copied to the Nodes, which in turn can be a very resource-demanding operation.

 |image2|